-Several settings can aid in debugging failing models:
+Two configuration settings can further aid in debugging failing models:

 model.subset\time allows specifying a subset of timesteps to be used.
 This can be useful for debugging purposes as it can dramatically speed up model solution times.
 The timestep subset can be specified as [startdate, enddate], e.g. ['2005-01-01', '2005-01-31'], or as a single time period, such as 2005-01 to select January only.
 The subsets are processed before building the model and applying time resolution adjustments, so time resolution reduction functions will only see the reduced set of data.